blvckjoy/Odin-Library/README.md

 **Encapsulation of behavior**: The Library class handles all operations (adding, removing, rendering books), making the code more modular and easier to maintain.

 **Simplified event listeners**: The button actions now interact with the class methods.

+**Form Validation**: Added client-side form validation to ensure all fields are filled out correctly before submitting a new book.
+This includes:

+-  Checking that title, author and pages fields are not empty.
+-  Verifying that the number of pages is a positive integer if field is not empty.